Phil Lord and Christopher Miller's unrealized projects: Bob the Musical

+Carter Beats the Devil

+On June 3, 2012, it was reported that Lord and Miller were in talks to direct the long-in-development film adaptation of Glen David Gold's historical fiction novel Carter Beats the Devil, with Michael Gilio writing the screenplay and Jon Shestack producing for Warner Bros.
+Set in the 1920s, the book features such real-life figures as stage magician Charles Joseph Carter, then-President Warren G. Harding, television inventor Philo Farnsworth, Harry Houdini and the young Marx brothers.
+In a 2014 interview with /Film, Miller updated that he and Lord were still working on the project, but that it's "been a little tricky to crack".
+By the following year, it was still in development.

+The Reunion

+On June 27, 2013, it was reported that Lord and Miller will produce The Reunion, Christopher Miller's high school comedy that he will solo direct, with Jonathan Kadin and Hannah Minghella overseeing the production for Sony.

+Torched TV series

+On September 30, 2013, Lord and Miller were set to produce Chris Romano's family comedy series Torched, for Fox Broadcasting Company with Johnny Depp’s Infinitum Nihil producing the pilot episode.

 Untitled Ghostbusters film

 In April 2014, Sony pursued a short list of potential directors for Ghostbusters 3, including Phil Lord and Chris Miller, but they passed on the project.

 The Greatest American Hero reboot

 In August 2014, Lord and Miller were attached to reboot the 1981 TV series The Greatest American Hero for Fox.
 They were to executive produce the series, with 22 Jump Street co-writer Rodney Rothman writing the pilot and also executive producing.
 By 2017, Lord, Miller, and Rothman were out as 20th Century Fox Television were interested in developing a female-led reboot from Fresh Off the Boat creator Nahnatchka Khan and would instead air on ABC.
 However, ABC decided to not pick up the show in 2018.

 23 Jump Street/MIB 23

 On September 10, 2014, 23 Jump Street was confirmed.
 Channing Tatum had yet to sign on to the project, stating, "I don't know if that joke works three times, so we'll see."
 On August 7, 2015, it was revealed that Lord and Miller would not direct the film, but instead write and produce.
 A first draft of the film's script has been completed.
 On December 10, 2014, it was revealed that Sony was planning a crossover between Men in Black and Jump Street.
 The news was leaked after Sony's system was hacked and then confirmed by the directors of the films, Lord and Miller, during an interview about it.
 James Bobin was announced as the director in March 2016.
 The title of the crossover was later revealed as MIB 23, and it was revealed that the crossover would replace a 23 Jump Street film.
 However, the project was canceled in January 2019.
 Shortly after, Phil Lord stated that, despite MIB 23 not happening, a third sequel entitled 24 Jump Street was in development.